AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-scl.md

  </tr>
 </table>

-No scaling is applied when `scl=1`. *`invFactor`* larger than 1.0 down-scales and smaller than 1.0 enlarges the composite image.
+No scaling is applied when `scl=1`.
+An *`invFactor`* value that is larger than 1.0 down-scales and smaller than 1.0 enlarges the composite image.

 If `scl=` is specified, and `wid=` and/or `hei=` are present as well, the image is cropped to `wid=` and/or `hei=` after scaling.